 13.8.
-For safety reasons – without the explicit consent of the Rally Director during the Intercontinental rally – it is prohibited for the participants to
+For safety reasons – without the explicit consent of the Rally Director during the Real Way to Dakar – it is prohibited for the participants to

 – share any information of the intended routes and accommodation with unregistered people (except government authorities)